KDE/akonadi-e2e-tests/README.md

 # Akonadi E2E Tests

-A [pytest][pytest]-based test suite for end-to-end testing of Akonadi Resources against various real servers.
+A [pytest][pytest]-based test suite for end-to-end testing of Akonadi Resources against real servers.

 Akonadi itself has a fairly exhaustive test-suite that performs various operations against a fully running Akonadi server.
-However, those tests only cover interaction with Akonadi itself and only use a special testing Akonadi Resource (the akonadi_knut_resource).
+However, those tests only cover interaction with Akonadi itself and only use a special testing Akonadi Resource (the `akonadi_knut_resource`).

 Individual Akonadi Resources (like the IMAP Resource, or Google Groupware Resource) have a very limited subset of unit-tests, but there are no tests that would verify the interaction